PengAsia/testWorkd/readme.txt

 Git is a version control system.
 Git is free software.
 new readmed
-git has a mutable index called stage.
+git has a mutable index called stage fdajisofda ajfjdioaf.